-Ovestin Cream is a type of hormone therapy (HRT) and contains estriol, a bioidentical form of oestrogen produced naturally by the body.
-When women reach menopause, the amount of oestrogen produced by the their ovaries begins to decrease, resulting in symptoms such as hot flushes and night sweats, mood swings, irregular periods, and vaginal dryness and irritation.
-Ovestin Cream is a local treatment which supplements the level of oestrogen in the vaginal region, reducing and often preventing the impact of symptoms such as dryness and discomfort.
+Ovestin cream is a type of hormone therapy (HRT) and contains estriol, a bioidentical form of oestrogen produced naturally by the body.
+When women reach menopause, the amount of oestrogen produced by the ovaries begins to decrease, resulting in symptoms such as hot flushes and night sweats, mood swings, irregular periods, and vaginal dryness and irritation.
+Ovestin cream is a local treatment that supplements the level of oestrogen in the vaginal region, reducing and often preventing the impact of symptoms such as dryness and discomfort.

 The active ingredient in Ovestin Cream is estriol (0.01%).